sparkflows/sparkflows-docs/docs/installation/user-groups/security-session.rst

 Securing Session
 =================

-Fire Insights enables you to secure the HTTP session.
+Sparkflows enables you to secure the HTTP session.
 By default, it runs on both HTTP and HTTPS.

 Disable HTTP Session
 -------------------